-For initial reference we are presenting the top 5 keywords to know when working with a designer at The Monterey Company.
-Knowing some of the elements that goes into creating your lapel pin will offer you a better sense of control in what your product will be and also help expedite the design process.
+For initial reference, we are presenting the top 5 keywords to know when working with a designer at The Monterey Company.
+Knowing some of the elements that go into creating your lapel pin will offer you a better sense of control in what your product will be and also help expedite the design process.

 3. Promotional Iron ~ The easiest and quickest method for creating a lapel pin, promotional iron is perfect for mass production and is very popular with conventioneers and other groups that routinely use pins as give-away promotional items.